Note: This blog is heavily inspired by this blog post from strapi

 Creating content types

-page and create new collection types Post
+Find Content-Type Builder page and create new collection types Post with

 - A

-field with typeText
+titlefield with typeText - A

-is up to you) - A
+descriptionfield with typeText(Short textorLong textis up to you) - A

-type - A
+contentfield withRich Texttype - A

-type and attached totitle
+slugfield withUIDtype and attached totitle

-We are using Strapi for our personal blog so no need for any Relation
+We are using Strapi for our personal blog so no need for any Relation between user and article.

 Setting up roles and permissions

-.
+After we finished setting up permissions, try adding some test data on Content Manger.
 Now, we should be able to use http://localhost:1337/api/post and see the test data we put in.

 Hosting